boxine/pentf/README.md

 };
 ```

-Note that while the above example tests a webpage with [puppeteer](https://github.com/GoogleChrome/puppeteer) and uses pintf's has native support for HTTP requests (in `net_utils`) and email sending (in `email`), tests can be anything – they just have to fail the promise if the test fails.
+Note that while the above example tests a webpage with [puppeteer](https://github.com/GoogleChrome/puppeteer) and uses pentf's has native support for HTTP requests (in `net_utils`) and email sending (in `email`), tests can be anything – they just have to fail the promise if the test fails.

-Have a look in the [API documentation](https://boxine.github.io/pintf/index.html) for various helper functions.
+Have a look in the [API documentation](https://boxine.github.io/pentf/index.html) for various helper functions.

 ## Configuration

-pintf is designed to be run against different configurations, e.g. local/dev/stage/prod.
+pentf is designed to be run against different configurations, e.g. local/dev/stage/prod.
 Create JSON files in the `config` subdirectory for each environment.
-You can also add a programatic configuration by passing a function `defaultConfig` to `pintf.main`; see [pintf's own run](run) for an example.
+You can also add a programatic configuration by passing a function `defaultConfig` to `pentf.main`; see [pentf's own run](run) for an example.

 The keys are up to you; for example you probably want to have a main entry point.
 Predefined keys are:

-- **`imap`** If you are using the `pintf/email` module to fetch and test emails, configure your imap connection here, like
+- **`imap`** If you are using the `pentf/email` module to fetch and test emails, configure your imap connection here, like
 ```
   "imap": {
     "user": "user@example.com",